 Burning Out the Lamp

 All lava lamps have a shelf life.
-On average, you’ll get about 10,000 hours of use from a superior, store-bought lava lamp.
+You’ll get about 10,000 hours of use from a superior, store-bought lava lamp.
 However, if you keep it on overnight, that time will be much reduced.

 This is even more likely if you make a lava lamp at home, as you’ll find that the lamp burns out sooner.
-Avoid replacing the bulb with a more powerful alternative because it’ll magnify the risk of an accident.
+Avoid replacing the bulb with a stronger alternative because it’ll increase the risk of accidents.

 Lava lamps are best enjoyed during the early evening before retiring for the night.
 Use the light show provided by the lamp to calm down before the end of the evening.

-For safety reasons, you must switch off the lamp and let it cool before sleeping.
+For safety reasons, switch off the lamp and let it cool down before sleeping.